GirtsFreimanis/GirtsFreimanis/README.md

 ### [Rick and morty website](https://github.com/GirtsFreimanis/Rick-n-Mort-Web)

 First project utilizing web routing and view rendering.
 All seasons are shown on index page and each season's episodes are displayed as show view.
 And each episode is rendered in a show view.
 Implemented search functionality to search by [S01E11] format.
+On the footer also added another API functionallity which displays the weather in a pre-set city using twig globals.